olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 ```
 You should now see (qlsa-solver) at the beginning of your terminal prompt.

-## Quantum Algorithms Primer

-## The HHL Algorithm Code

 ## HPC Crash Course Challenges

 1. Shots-based study
-– Objective: Determine the convergence of the accuracy (fidelity) with the number of shots.
+* Objective: Determine the convergence of the accuracy (fidelity) with the number of shots.
-– Try changing the shots parameter and see how the fidelity of the results changes.
+* Try changing the shots parameter and see how the fidelity of the results changes.
-– Complete the following tasks to solve the tridiagonal Toeplitz matrix problem.
+* Complete the following tasks to solve the tridiagonal Toeplitz matrix problem.
-– Run on simulator only (i.e. --backend-method garnet:mock).
+* Run on simulator only (i.e. --backend-method garnet:mock).

-– **Task:**
+* **Task:**
 Make a plot that demonstrates the convergence of fidelity for solving matrix of size 2 × 2.
 Shot range from 100 to 1, 000, 000.
 Report your deduction of the converged shot value.

 2. Backend evaluation
-– Objective: Compare the results for running the circuits on simulators, emulators, and real devices.
+* Objective: Compare the results for running the circuits on simulators, emulators, and real devices.
-– Complete the following tasks to solve the tridiagonal Toeplitz matrix problem.
+* Complete the following tasks to solve the tridiagonal Toeplitz matrix problem.
-– Use IQM’s emulator and real device.
+* Use IQM’s emulator and real device.

-– **Task:**
+* **Task:**
 Compare fidelity and uncertainty quantification for various backends (matrix size 2 × 2).
 Use guidance from `Task
 1`.

-**Hint:** (`plot_fidelity_vs_shots.py`)[plot_fidelity_vs_shots.py] can be executed after running all of the production runs for every shot and backend combination for Tasks 1 and 2.
+**Hint:** [`plot_fidelity_vs_shots.py`](plot_fidelity_vs_shots.py) can be executed after running all of the production runs for every shot and backend combination for Tasks 1 and 2.

 ## Running the Code